-Now writing a great script ain’t easy, especially when it’s your first time at the rodeo.
+Now writing a great commercial video script ain’t easy, especially when it’s your first time at the rodeo.
 It takes time, creativity, and most importantly patience.
 That perfect script you were mentally writing in the shower might not look so perfect once you get it down on paper.
 But, that’s ok!
 The first, and often hardest step, is getting a basic outline down of what you want to include.
 Once you know what you want to say, or the story you want to tell, take time time to follow our 5 simple steps to guarantee you get it right.

 Now before you get started, one important thing you have to tell yourself is to not be embarrassed about your writing.
 People can be very shy about their writing (myself included).
 So before you get started, kick those negative thoughts to the curb!
 You’re going to have to share your work with people eventually, so you may as well get over those self-critical thoughts now so that they don’t creep in and ruin whatever story magic you have going on in your brain.

 Oh, hello.
 Are you here for the video blog?
 One second, I’m just finishing up an email.